cnkulatunga/Whiterock-CRM/update_summary_today.md

 # Whiterock-CRM Update Summary (April 9–10, 2026)

-This document summarizes the comprehensive UI/UX refactoring, mobile responsiveness efforts, and system optimizations completed today to enhance the CRM platform.
+This document summarizes the comprehensive UI/UX refactoring and system optimizations completed today to enhance the Lead Management and Lender Selection workflows.

-## 0. Mobile-First Responsive UI Enhancements
-We have systematically transformed the CRM's key management modules from desktop-centric table layouts to premium, mobile-first card-based interfaces.

-### ── Key Features Implemented
-*   **Responsive Card Views**:
-    *   **Tele Agent Dashboard**: Mobile cards for "My Assigned Leads" and "Active Follow-ups."
-    *   **Team Leader Dashboard**: Mobile cards for "Lead Directory," "Active Follow-ups," and the "My Team" (Team Performance) popup.
-    *   **Lead Monitoring**: Interactive status updates and document management access via mobile cards.
-    *   **Lender Selection Approved**: Comprehensive financial cards for Accounts Managers.
-*   **Design Pattern**: Utilized a `hidden sm:flex` container for mobile cards and a `sm:hidden` container for desktop tables, ensuring touch-friendly transitions.
-*   **Modal UX Improvements**: Refactored `DashboardModal` into a **bottom-sheet design** for mobile, featuring drag handles and optimized height constraints.

----

 ## 1. Lead Details Dashboard Optimization (`LeadDetails.jsx`)
 The dashboard was reorganized to improve data density and operational focus for agents and managers.